 There are several food license categories that RCHD licenses and inspects.
 Each category is grouped based upon the type of risk or what kind of setting the food establishment is operated.
 The following are the types of license categories licensed and inspected by the Ross County Health District:

-- Home bakery, where temperature controlled foods are produced from your home and can be sold at local farm markets, stores, etc.
+- Home bakery, where temperature-controlled foods are produced from your home.

-- Wholesale production of food such as canning, packaging, or mass production.
+- Wholesale production of food such as canning.

 Food Safety Training

 Person in charge Training – Person-In-Charge (PIC) Certification in Food Protection is a mandated training for the designated person in charge for each shift of a risk level I, II, III, and IV food service operation or retail food establishment if any of the following apply:

 - A food service operation or a retail food establishment initially licensed after March 1, 2010, unless the individual has successfully completed an equivalent or more comprehensive manager certification in food protection course (Manager Certification).